 American cellist Alisa Weilerstein has attracted widespread attention worldwide for playing that combines a natural virtuosic command and technical precision with impassioned musicianship.
 The intensity of her playing has regularly been lauded, as has the spontaneity and sensitivity of her interpretations.
-Alisa made her debut with the Mahler Chamber Orchestra in June 2012 when she toured with the orchestra and conductor Pablo Heras-Casado to France, Germany and the Netherlands.
-In September 2011 she was named a MacArthur Foundation Fellow, and in 2010 she became an exclusive recording artist for Decca Classics, the first cellist to be signed by the prestigious label in over 30 years.
+Following her 2013 performance with the Los Angeles Chamber Orchestra, the Los Angeles Times said, “Weilerstein’s cello is her id.
+She doesn’t give the impression that making music involves will at all.
+She and the cello seem simply to be one and the same.”
+In September 2011 she was named a MacArthur Foundation Fellow and in 2010 she became an exclusive recording artist for Decca Classics, the first cellist to be signed by the prestigious label in over 30 years.

 Ms. Weilerstein has appeared at major music festivals throughout the world, including Aspen, Bad Kissengen, Delft, Edinburgh, Jerusalem Chamber Music Festival, La Jolla Summerfest, Mostly Mozart, Schleswig-Holstein, Tanglewood and Verbier.
 In addition to her appearances as a soloist and recitalist, Ms. Weilerstein performs regularly as a chamber musician.
 She has been part of a core group of musicians at the Spoleto Festival USA for the past eight years and she also performs with her parents, Donald and Vivian Hornik Weilerstein, as the Weilerstein Trio, which is the Trio-in-Residence at the New England Conservatory in Boston.